UBC-MDS/DSCI-532_2024_9_solar-savers/README.md

 ## Contributing

 Interested in contributing to this project?
-Check out the contributing guidelines.
-Please note: this project follows a Code of Conduct.
-By contributing to this project, you agree to abide by the terms in the Code of Conduct.
+Check out the [contributing guidelines](CONTRIBUTING.md). *Please note: This project is released with a Code of Conduct.
+By contributing to this project, you agree to abide by the terms in the [Code of Conduct](CODE_OF_CONDUCT.md).*

 ## License

 Solar Savers is developed and maintained by Marco Bravo, Nicole Bidwell, Rafe Chang, and Sam Fo.
 The code is licensed under the MIT license.
 Please see `LICENSE.md` for details.

-## Credits
+## Additional Credits

+### &blacktriangleright; Data Sources

+- [Photovoltaic Potential and Solar Resource Maps of Canada](https://open.canada.ca/data/en/dataset/8b434ac7-aedb-4698-90df-ba77424a551f/resource/b4b8ede1-512c-4e6f-92af-d0ff38cf4de5) - primary data source used to extract the average daily global insolation across different regions in Canada.
+- \<ADD IN LINK FOR SECOND DATASET\>